Log in to hire Sitara Thalia

 Topics Spotlight

-"Fragile as Glass" was awarded with the Residence Prize at the Portraits Hellerau Photography Award.
-The photo series was exhibited at the "Helsinki Photofestival" in 2023.
-Most recently, the essay was honored at the LensCulture Emerging Talents Award and will be exhibited as part of the winning exhibition in New York (2024).
-The photo essay was published as a book by Kettler Publishing house in April 2024.
+The photo essay was awarded with the Residence Prize at the Portraits Hellerau Photography Award.
+The photo series was exhibited at the „Helsinki Photofestival“ in 2023.
+Furthermore, the essay was honored at the LensCulture Emerging Talents Award and was exhibited as part of the winning exhibition in New York (2024).
+In 2025, it was exhibited at the Belfast Photo Festival and as part of Rencontres d'Arles.

 Also by Sitara Thalia Ambrosio —